theonga/symfony_news_parser/Readme.md

 ## How to fetch the news

-There is a command for fetching news: symfony console app:news:fetch
+There is a command for fetching news from ([Pindula API](https://zero.pindula.co.zw/api/posts/) : symfony console app:news:fetch